openaps/docs/docs/docs/Build Your Rig/step-2-wifi-dependencies.md

 iface wlan0 inet dhcp
     wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf
 ```
-Comment out or delete the wpa-ssid and wpa-psk lines.
+Comment out (add # at the start of the line) or delete the wpa-ssid and wpa-psk lines.

 After editing, your file should look like: